Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 ```

 - ### _Method comments_
-Above every method there should be a description as to what it does and how it is utilized.
+Ideally methods should be so small and intuitive that method comments are really not necessary, however, if a method is not small and it is very confusing, there should be a description as to what it does and how it is utilized.
 It should also contain useful comments about the method.
 Comments should inform the developers as to why something was coded the way it was and the business justifications for it.

 ```java
 /**